javascript-studio/schema/README.md

 const person = schema({ name: string });
 ```

-- `schema(spec)`: Returns a new schema with the given specification. `spec` can
+- `schema(spec[, options])`: Returns a new schema with the given specification.
-  be an object, array, or a validator.
-See below for possible values.
+  `spec` can be an object, array, or a validator.
+See below for possible
+  values.
+These options are supported:
+  - `error_code`: The `code` property to define on errors.
+Defaults to
+    `E_SCHEMA`.
 - `defined`: Is a validator that accepts any value other than `undefined`.
 - `boolean`: Is a validator that accepts `true` and `false`.
 - `number`: Is a validator that accepts finite number values.